Arshianb/Meal-Like-Mom/README.md

 |<img src="gifs%20and%20images%20of%20project/4.jpg" width = "300px">|<img src="gifs%20and%20images%20of%20project/5.gif" width = "300px">|<img src="gifs%20and%20images%20of%20project/6.gif" width = "300px">|
 <div align= "left">

->As I said before we have categories on the left side, how to display posts in the middle, and the method of specifying the necessary ingredients and the name of the food is shown on the right side
+>As I said before we have categories on the left side, how to display posts in the middle, and the method of specifying the necessary ingredients and the name of the food is shown on the right side.

 <div/>
 <div/>